 Information about Coronavirus (COVID-19)

-Tennis Europe has announced that all tournament activity in Europe is suspended until the week of 13th July.
+Tennis Europe has announced the suspension of all junior tournaments until the week of 31st July, 2020.

 Anyone seeking more advice and information about Coronavirus (COVID-19) can click here, and we recommend following the basic guidelines below: